Electrospinning-Data.org: A FAIR, Structured Knowledge Resource for Nanofiber Fabrication: Background and Summary

 Furthermore, instability and failure descriptors are rarely standardized in the electrospinning literature, while morphology beyond mean fiber diameter is typically described using subjective terminology \cite{Mahdian2025TechRxiv}.
 Consequently, much of the field’s experimental knowledge remains embedded in narrative reports rather than structured, machine-readable records.
 This limits reproducibility, systematic cross-study comparison, and the development of data-driven models.
-These limitations are particularly consequential in the context of machine learning, where model performance is fundamentally constrained by the structure, completeness, and representativeness of the underlying training data \cite{Halevy2009UnreasonableEffectiveness} — none of which the current reporting landscape consistently provides.
+These limitations are particularly consequential in the context of machine learning, where model performance is fundamentally bounded by the structure, completeness, and representativeness of the underlying training data — none of which the current reporting landscape consistently provides.

 Meeting this need requires more than a static database.
-The convergence of experimental materials science, FAIR (Findable, Accessible, Interoperable, and Reusable) data engineering, and machine learning is contributing to a more data-centric mode of materials research \cite{Gray2009FourthParadigm, Wilkinson2016FAIR, Agrawal2016MaterialsInformatics}, in which systematically curated datasets become an important scientific asset and facilitate analyses that are difficult to carry out across isolated studies.
-In electrospinning, this shift calls for a live, governed infrastructure that can organize dispersed experimental reports into a coherent, community-oriented knowledge resource.
+The convergence of experimental materials science, FAIR (Findable, Accessible, Interoperable, and Reusable) data engineering, and machine learning is giving rise to a fourth paradigm of data-centric materials research \cite{Gray2009FourthParadigm, Wilkinson2016FAIR, Agrawal2016MaterialsInformatics}, in which systematically curated datasets become a primary scientific asset, enabling correlations and insights that remain inaccessible in isolated studies.
+Realizing this shift in electrospinning demands a live, governed infrastructure capable of transforming dispersed experimental reports into a coherent, community-owned knowledge graph.